RaphaelIT7/gmod-holylib/README.md

 \- \- [#] Fixed entitylist not being loaded on Windows
 \- [#] Solved a few Bass bugs.
 \- [#] Fixed possible undefined behavor & two buffer overflows in `gameserver` module.
+\- [#] Updated `VoiceStream` file structure to also save the server tickrate and include a file version.
+\- \- The `VoiceStream` now properly updates the tickCount for the saved `VoiceData` to scale the tickCount when the server changed tickrate which should ensure the audio remains usable.

 > [!WARNING]
 > The current builds are unstable and need **A LOT** of testing.